amykapernick/talks/README.md

 - [ ] Add fragments for new slides/notes components
 - [ ] Add Remark/Rehype plugin to easily add classes to markdown for fragments, etc
 - [ ] Add ability to step through/highlight code snippets
+- [ ] Custom styling for speaker notes